SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 * Run and Debug - for testing / executing web apps (not relevant for writing)
 * Extensions - for extending your VS Code experience, the same as on the desktop
 * Remote Explorer - for running a [Microsoft Codespaces environment](https://visualstudio.microsoft.com/services/github-codespaces/) from VS Code - a bit too advanced for writing articles
-* GitHub - the status of your repo, issues and more.
+* GitHub tab - the status of your repo, issues and more.

-The only tabs you should be interested in for Writing are the "Explorer" (for writing) and "Source Control" (for submitting changes to your pages site) tabs.
+The only tabs you should be interested in for Writing are the "Explorer" (for writing) and "Source Control" (for submitting changes to your pages site) tabs, so we will focus on those for this article.

 ## Getting Writing

-Now there are several ways to explore your workflow for writing, you can go full GIT and [create branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for each article, then once your article is complete, simply merge that work back into your GitHub pages branch.
-Thankfully there is an even easier way, DRAFTS.
+Now there are several ways to explore your workflow for writing, you can go full GIT, [create branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for each article, then once your article is complete simply merge that work back into your GitHub pages branch.
+Thankfully there is an alternative and even easier way.

-To keep things simple, Jekyll has a "Drafts" mode, where you can publish content to your site but it will not be visible on your pages, very useful while you are in the process of writing.
+To keep things simple, Jekyll has a "Drafts" mode, where you can publish content to your site but it will not be visible to the public, very useful while you are in the process of writing.

 Simply:

 1. Enter the VS Code view of your GitHub site.
 2. Select the "Explorer" view.
-3. Make sure nothing is selected in the left-hand pane (click in any clear space on the bottom).
+3. Make sure nothing is selected in the left-hand pane (or click in any clear space on the bottom).
 4. Click on the "New Folder" icon to the right of your Repository name (as shown below).
 5. Name the new folder "_drafts".
 6. Make coffee (or tea if you prefer).